ChrisBuilds/terminaltexteffects/docs/showroom.md

 ## BouncyBalls

-Characters fall from the top of the output area as bouncy balls before settling into place.
+Characters fall from the top of the canvas as bouncy balls before settling into place.

 ![Demo](./img/effects_demos/bouncyballs_demo.gif)